Sessions College for Professional Design: Accreditation and memberships

 For its degree programs, Sessions College is accredited by the Distance Education Accrediting Commission.
 At the certificate level, it is accredited by the Middle States Commission on Secondary Schools.
 It is also licensed by Arizona State Board for Private Postsecondary Education.

 Admission

-Sessions College’s undergraduate and vocational certificates operate on an open admissions policy; any student with a high school diploma or a GED may enroll.
-To apply for an Associates Degree, students must submit transcripts, work samples, a written essay, and TOEFL scores for students for whom English is a second language.
+Sessions College's undergraduate and vocational certificates operate on an open admissions policy; any student with a high school diploma or a GED may enroll.
+To apply for a bachelor or associate degree, students must submit transcripts, work samples, a written essay, and TOEFL scores for students for whom English is a second language.
 Students may begin their studies at the start of any of the school's three semesters.